kids-first/kf-somatic-workflow/docs/kfdrc-consensus-calling.md

 - retain_fmt: # csv string with FORMAT fields that you want to keep
 - retain_ann: "HGVSg"
 - maf_center: "."
+- `custom_enst`: `kf_isoform_override.tsv`.
+As of VEP 104, several genes have had their canonical transcripts redefined.
+While the VCF will have all possible isoforms, this affects maf file output and may results in representative protein changes that defy historical expectations

 ## Workflow outputs
 - `annotated_protected_outputs`: Array of files containing MAF format of PASS hits, `PASS` VCF with annotation pipeline soft `FILTER`-added values, and VCF index